-Not sure how exactly to cook with kaffir (makrut) lime leaves?
+Not sure how exactly to cook with kaffir lime leaves?
 Need to know how you should store these leaves to keep them fresh?
 This is the article for you!

-The kaffir lime (also known as the Thai lime or makrut lime) is a type of citrus fruit that's indigenous to areas of Southeast Asia.
+The kaffir lime (also known as the Thai lime or kaffir lime) is a type of citrus fruit that's indigenous to areas of Southeast Asia.
 It has many different uses: as a cleaning product, essential oil, and even traditional medicine.
 Its most well-known use, however, is its prominent presence in Southeast Asian cuisine.

 The kaffir lime is featured in Cambodian, Indonesian, Vietnamese, Malaysian, South Indian, and of course, Thai cooking.
 It offers a striking citrus flavor with the ability to add vibrancy and a touch of zing to any dish.

-Kaffir (makrut) lime leaves are the most widely used part of the fruit.
+Kaffir lime leaves are the most widely used part of the fruit.
 They can be used fresh or dried.
 Below, we'll list some tips on how to store and care for kaffir lime leaves, and how to use them in your cooking for some truly delicious dishes.

 How to Store Kaffir Lime Leaves